 It is important for EMS leaders to consider the big picture and think outside the box when planning in 2016.
 A reality exists that no single EMS agency has the resources to handle the influx of patients that could occur during the unthinkable event.
 Acknowledging the need for a collaborative approach, networking with regional colleagues to strengthen relationships for multidisciplinary partnerships ahead of a major incident, and working to develop plans to respond to large-scale incidents across jurisdictional lines will be the key to success.

-Seth J. Komansky, MS, NRP is a district chief with the Wake County Department of Emergency Medical Services (EMS) in Raleigh, North Carolina.
-He is assigned to the operations division as a field supervisor in Raleigh’s downtown district and manages Wake County’s Medical Intelligence Unit.
-Additionally, he serves as the statewide EMS field liaison officer (FLO) coordinator at the N.C.
-Information Sharing and Analysis Center (NC ISAAC), North Carolina’s state fusion center based at the N.C.
+Seth J. Komansky, MS, NRP, is deputy director and chief of operations for the Wake County Department of Emergency Medical Services (EMS) in Raleigh, North Carolina.
+He is responsible for the day-to-day operational function of Wake County EMS response units and personnel.
+He supports the paramedics, EMS techs, field training officers, and district chiefs.
+He is also responsible for special operations, which includes community special event support, EMS Honor Guard, bike team, hazardous materials medical response, and tactical paramedic program.
+Additionally, he manages the Wake County EMS Medical Intelligence Unit and serves as the statewide EMS field liaison officer coordinator at the N.C.
+Information Sharing and Analysis Center, North Carolina’s state fusion center based at the N.C.
 State Bureau of Investigation.
-He has a Master of Science in Homeland Security Management from the Homeland Security and Terrorism Institute at Long Island University.
+He has a Master of Science in homeland security management from the Homeland Security and Terrorism Institute at Long Island University.